- Easy to use

 Asana, created by former Facebook executives Dustin Moskovitz and Justin Rosenstein in 2008, is a simple management system intended to “help humanity thrive by enabling all teams to work together effortlessly.”
 The word Asana is derived from Sanskrit and refers to a yoga pose.
 Like many modern project management tools, this software was created to solve an internal productivity problem.
 Moskovitz and Rosenstein shared a common frustration when working together at Facebook:

 …despite working alongside smart and organized people, we spend too much time doing “work about work”.
 This wasted energy – writing and reading emails, attending status meetings, and tracking down updates – slows us down, reduces our collective output and keeps us from setting larger goals.

-The two men concluded that tools like email, documents, files, and wiki could not keep up with the “scope of their ambitions,” and set out to build a new kind of web application to manage Facebook’s internal coordination.
+The two men concluded that tools such as email, documents, files, and wiki could not keep up with the “scope of their ambitions.”
+So they set out to build a new kind of web application to manage Facebook’s internal coordination.
 Soon after its implementation, Asana quickly began to replace daily meetings, reduce the volume of emails, and help people work at peak efficiency.

 Asana was officially released out of beta and made available to the public in 2011.
-This software is currently used on six continents by a diverse range of industries and businesses, and big-name clients include Dropbox, Virginia Tech, Pinterest, and Synthetic Genomics.
+Currently, 50,000 organizations from a diverse range of industries and businesses use this software.
+Big-name clients include Airbnb, General Electric, and The New York Times.

 Table of Contents

 Asana is completely free for groups of up to 15 people and includes unlimited tasks, projects, and conversations.
-However, if you want premium support or features and/or your organization has more than 15 members, you will need to upgrade to the paid plan.
-Fittingly, given Asana’s simplicity, there is only one subscription option:
+However, if you want premium support and features, or if your organization has more than 15 members, you have to upgrade to a paid plan.

 - Unlimited team members